IBMSecurityDocs/qradar_appfw_v2/index.md

-# QRadar app framework version 2 documentation
+# QRadar app framework v2 documentation

 These are the QRadar App Framework docs.